byu-cce270/content/docs/unit2/04_dictionaries/dict_read.md

 ## Things to Look Out For
 - Dictionaries use braces {} as opposed to lists which use square brackets []
 - Keys and values are separated by colons, and key-value pairs are separated by commas
-- Dictionaries can have lists as their values
+- A dictionary's keys cannot be lists, but its values can be

 ---